 Environmental Issue: Wolves and Wildlife Management

-Many of our topics can be delivered through two different teaching styles: exploration or environmental issue.
-In the exploration approach, students explore the curriculum topic through sensory-based activities, engaging games, and inquiry-based learning.
-In the environmental issue approach, students study the curriculum topic through the lens of a stakeholder.
-Acting as their stakeholder, students discuss the issues and come together at the end of the program for a "Town Hall Meeting" to open a dialogue, collaborate, and offer solutions to their issue.
-This program teaches students to think critically and collaborate as opposed to compete in order to solve a challenging environmental issue facing their community.
+Students will learn about wolf biology and the history of wolf and human interactions.
+Students will research the reintroduction of wolves to Colorado through the lens of a stakeholder.
+Acting as their stakeholder, students discuss the issues and come together at the end of the program for a "Town Hall Meeting" to open a dialogue, collaborate, and offer solutions.
+This program teaches students to think critically without their personal bias and through the lens of science in order to discuss how the presence of wolves impacts their community.